xupea/resume/README.md

 dealing with problems with different ways

-multiple hats
+thinking problem with multiple hats

 Currently I'm working on the translation of a framework called testing-libraray in github, which is DE facto standard library for component testing.

-Coding Standards and knowlege sharing
+I love knowlege sharing, so recently i start writing blogs in juejin.

 # Weakness